Autumn is one of the best times to invest in solar. Here’s why…

-If you’re dreaming about generating your own solar power at home, but think it’s best to wait til spring for your installation, think again.
+If you’re dreaming about generating your own solar power at home, but think it’s best to wait til the sun is shining for your installation, think again.
 Here’s 4 reasons why there’s no time like the present to go green and upgrade your home.

-If your panels are installed in winter, by spring and summer you’ll be set up and ready to generate, in time for the sunniest days.
+If your panels are installed now, by spring and summer you’ll be set up and ready to generate in time for the sunniest days.
 As well as being completely familiar with your system and the best ways to use it to maximise your savings.

 2. Solar panels still work when it’s cold & cloudy outside